barriosjorge/gmt_docs/src/services.rst

     [ERR] 2016-09-01T23:11:17.167Z [thread_2] error message num = 1
     etc...

-Much faster rates and number of messages can be used:
+Much faster rates and a large number of messages can be used:

 .. code-block:: bash

     $ test_logs 50000 1000 2000

-This is a c++ application.
 In case messages are not shown please verify the following environment variables:

 .. code-block:: bash